📏 Blood Pressure Measurement Standards

 Patient Positioning

-• Sit quietly for 5 minutes
+• Sit quietly for 5 minutes2

 • Back fully supported